-The reduction of regulation costs has been a long-standing policy goal of successive governments.
+RIA Application The reduction of regulation costs has been a long-standing policy goal of successive governments.
 Regulatory Impact Assessments (RIAs) have to be prepared for all legislation, which affects businesses, charities and voluntary bodies, to assess the benefits and burdens of the planned measure.
 Academic research has questioned the value of these assessments since their results are not systematically integrated into the decision-making process, but they are certainly applied.
 The threshold for conducting a full RIA has been raised from effects exceeding £1 million to £5 million, but this is expected only to reduce the number of RIAs by 7%.
 RIAs are flowed up after five years to verify their findings, with independent oversight.

 While this is good overall practice, it has not yet been followed in the assessment of Brexit.
-Although Brexit Secretary David Davies stated repeatedly that the government has assessed the impact of different possible models of Brexit, though not with a formal RIA, the results of these assessments remain unpublished.
+Although the former Brexit Secretary David Davis stated repeatedly that the government has assessed the impact of different possible models of Brexit, though not with a formal RIA, the government has resisted making all the relevant documentation public.